University of the Rockies Catalog - Student Rights and Responsibilities

 The formal conduct hearing process is outlined under Student Community Standards Disciplinary Processes.
 Students may appeal disciplinary decisions regarding academic dishonesty through the Grade Appeal process.
 Students may appeal disciplinary actions of the SCSC as per the process outlined in this Catalog.

 Plagiarism, or unauthorized collaboration of any sort with other individuals, will result in automatic failure of the Comprehensive Exam.
 If the student is eligible to retake the Comprehensive Exam, the student will be required to successfully complete a plagiarism remediation course before being permitted to retake the Comprehensive Exam.

 Plagiarism in Dissertation

-The University requires that all dissertations be submitted for a plagiarism check through Turnitin prior to the defense.
-The University further requires that the student’s Dissertation Chair certify that the dissertation has been checked through Turnitin.
+The University requires that all dissertations be submitted for similarity review through Turnitin for the purpose of detecting plagiarism prior to the defense.
+The University further requires that the student’s Dissertation Chair certify that the dissertation has been submitted through Turnitin.